-(7) The managing pharmacist shall establish written policies and procedures for all of the following:(a) Stocking of the delivery system.

-(b) Determining access to the delivery system.

-(c) Detection and mitigation of diversion and theft.
+- (7) The managing pharmacist shall establish written policies and procedures for all of the following:(a) Stocking of the delivery system. - (a) Stocking of the delivery system. - (b) Determining access to the delivery system. - (c) Detection and mitigation of diversion and theft.